vmware-archive/hillview/docs/userManual.md

 Next to the mouse an overlay box displays information about the mouse position.
-Consider the example below, which shows the distribution of departure delays for each state (states are on the X axis).
+Consider the example below, which shows the distribution of arrival delays for each UniqueCarrier (carriers are on the X axis).

 ![Histogram overlay information](histogram-2d-overlay.png)

-The 6 rows represent the following values:
+The 7 rows represent the following values:

-* DestState=NY indicates that the the mouse's X coordinate is at the NY value
+* UniqueCarrier=OO indicates that the the mouse's X coordinate is at the OO value

-* DepDelay=[-12,2) indicates that the pink color represents a range range of values corresponding to the values -12 to 2.
+* ArrDelay=[-17,17) indicates that the pink color represents a range range of values corresponding to the values -17 to 17.

+* bucket = OO indicate the range of data in the bucket pointed by the mouse.
+  In this picture the bucket contains a single value, OO, but a bucket can contain multiple data values as well.

-* y = 2,064,627 indicates the mouse's position on the Y axis
+* y = 27K indicates the mouse's position on the Y axis

-* count = 3,551,093 indicates the size of the pink bar, i.e., the
-  number of flights in NY that have delays between -12 and 2.
+* count = 60.4K indicates the size of the pink bar under the mouse, i.e., the number of flights from OO that have delays between -17 and 17.

-* % = 64.14% indicates that delays between -12 and 2 represent roughly
+* % = 64.8% indicates that delays between -17 and 17 represent roughly
-    65% of all delays from NY
+    65% of all delays from OO

-* cdf = 71.1%: indicates the value of the CDF function at the current mouse X coordinate, shown by the blue little dot; in other words, the flights from states alphabetically before NY make up 71.1% of the flights.
+* cdf = 55.9%: indicates the value of the CDF function at the current mouse X coordinate, shown by the blue little dot; in other words, the flights from carriers alphabetically before OO make up 55.9% of the flights.

 The "view" menu for a 2D histogram offers the following operations: